organic-chemistry/fast_rep/Readme.md

 ## Full genome analysis

-see [full-genome.sh](full-genome.sh) to run it chromosome by chromosome (And eventually in parallel).
+see [workflows/full-genome.sh](full-genome.sh) to run it chromosome by chromosome (And eventually in parallel).

 ```bash